EdwardPerepelitsky/BudgetFastAPI/README.md

 # BudgetFastAPI
 A budgeting app built using Python, FastAPI, SQLModel, JWTs, and React.
 Both the backend and the frontend are served on a single FastAPI server.

+If running for the first time:

+1. Run the command "npm install" from the top directory
+2. Configure the local database in the file ./server/queries.py
+3. run "python create_tables.py" from the directory ./server
+4. run the command "python main.py" from the ./server directory

+The url for the app is http://localhost:5000 .